The New York Trilogy: The Locked Room

 The Locked Room is the story of a writer who lacks the creativity to produce fiction.
 Fanshawe, his childhood friend, has produced creative work, and when he disappears the writer publishes his work and replaces him in his family.
 "Paul Auster", the name, does not appear in this story as it does in City of Glass, but Auster breaks the 4th wall by writing about writing of the previous books in the trilogy "...I could not have started this book.
 The same holds for the two books that come before it, City of Glass and Ghosts."
 He also references clearly autobiographical moments such as his encounter with composer Wyschnegradsky when Auster was a young man in Paris.
 The title is a reference to a "locked-room mystery", a popular form of early detective fiction.

 Adaptations

 City of Glass was adapted in 1994 into a critically acclaimed experimental graphic novel by Paul Karasik and David Mazzucchelli.
 It was published as City of Glass: A Graphic Mystery in 2004.
+In 2025 it was collected as the first part of The New York Trilogy along with new adaptations of Ghosts (by Karasik and Lorenzo Mattotti) and The Locked Room (by Karasik solo).